joeherold/readspeaker/readme.md

 # readspeaker

-A readspeaker implementation for contao.
+A readspeaker implementation for Contao CMS.

 # new release